nicrivers/ottawa_inversions/README.md

 # ottawa_inversions
 Measuring thermal inversions in Ottawa

-For the project with Anthony Heyes and Nik Cook
+For the project with Anthony Heyes and Nik Cook.